 You’ve Got This

-Every time you consciously choose aberto and avoid the temptation to create a word like abrido, you’re building the right reflex.
-It’s one of those small things that makes a huge difference.
+Every time you reach for aberto and resist the temptation to invent a word like abrido, you’re building the right reflex.
+Small choices like that add up.

-Remember, memorizing these words is just one part of the timeline.
-To see how to use them to tell stories about the past, check out my master guide on Portuguese Verb Tenses.
+Memorizing these words is one piece of the puzzle.
+To see how to put them to use telling stories about the past, check out my master guide on Portuguese Verb Tenses.

 Frequently Asked Questions

 [!faq]- Why can’t I just add “-ado” or “-ido” to every verb to make the past participle?
-While that is the standard rule for regular verbs, Portuguese, like English, has many common verbs that are irregular.
-Verbs like “fazer” (to do/make) and “ver” (to see) have been used so frequently throughout history that they’ve developed their own short forms (feito, visto) that you just have to memorize.
+That’s the standard rule for regular verbs, but Portuguese, like English, has many common verbs that are irregular.
+Verbs like fazer (to do/make) and ver (to see) have been used so frequently over the centuries that they’ve developed their own short forms (feito, visto) that you just have to memorize.

 [!faq]- For the double participle verbs, which one should I default to if I panic?
 When in doubt, use the short, irregular form (e.g., pago, aceite, entregue).
 It’s far more common in everyday speech because it’s used as an adjective (“the bill is paid,” “the package was delivered”), which is a very frequent construction.

 [!faq]- How important is my pronunciation of these words?
-It’s quite important, but don’t let that intimidate you.
-For example, with feito, make sure you pronounce the “ei” sound correctly (like the “ay” in “say”).
+It matters, but don’t let it intimidate you.
+With feito, aim for the “ei” sound (like the “ay” in “say”).
 With posto, the “o” is a closed sound.
 Listening to native speakers is the best way to improve, and you can try a few free lessons to hear how I approach it.
-There’s no free lesson of these past participles in particular, but the ones that are there will definitely improve your pronunciation!
+There’s no free lesson on these past participles specifically, but the ones available will sharpen your pronunciation overall.

 [!faq]- Is there a list of all the irregular participles?
-There are comprehensive lists online, but they can be overwhelming.
-The best approach, in my experience, is to learn them in context based on frequency.
-The lists in this article cover the most essential ones, and you can browse the blog archive to find more articles on specific grammar points as you need them.
+Comprehensive lists exist online, but they can be overwhelming.
+The better approach, in my experience, is to learn them in context based on frequency.
+The lists in this article cover the essentials, and you can browse the blog archive for more articles on specific grammar points as you need them.